alien-cyber/SwingStream/README.md

 ```

-## Contributing
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Create a Pull Request

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License Version 2.0.

-## Contact
-For any issues or suggestions, contact [your-email@example.com](mailto:your-email@example.com).